Read time 3 minutes

-The above mentioned error messages appear due to mismatch between metadata of the two tables.
-When the user drops the clustered index of Table B, its metadata gets changed.
-After this, when you switch the partitions between tables, the metadata information gets mismatched and this is when the user receives the data corruption errors.
+The error messages mentioned above arise from a mismatch in metadata between the two tables.
+When the user removes the clustered index from Table B, its metadata undergoes a change.
+Subsequently, when partitions are switched between the tables, this mismatch in metadata information occurs, leading to data corruption errors.

-SQL Server Recovery and recovery software is known for offering secure and sound repair services to refurbish damaged SQL databases.
-MDF files of MS SQL Server 2000 and 2005 are successfully repaired with data recovered and saved to new working MDF files.
+SQL Server Recovery is renowned for its secure and reliable repair services, revitalizing damaged SQL databases.
+It effectively repairs MDF files from both MS SQL Server 2000 and 2005, recovering the data and saving it to new, functional MDF files.